tambetm/allenAI/README.md

 ## Information Retrieval Model

 We did the information retrieval model on the last day and didn't tune it much.
-Basically we imported all our questions and answers to [Lucene](https://lucene.apache.org/) and used simple text search to find most similar questions to given question and then matched the four possible answers with correct answers to those questions.
+Basically we imported all our questions and answers to [Lucene](https://lucene.apache.org/) and used simple text search to find the most similar questions to given question and then matched the four possible answers with correct answers to those questions.
 Important idea was to multiply the scores of questions and answers, and sum all the results per each possible answer.
 This can be illustrated with following table:

 | Question | Question Score | Answer A Score | Answer B Score | Answer C Score | Answer D Score |
 |----------|---------------:|---------------:|---------------:|---------------:|---------------:|